mnoorenberghe/webtrees-facebook/README.md

 3.

 ## TODO ##
-* handle transition from internal account to FB if using different email address.
+* handle transition from internal account to FB if using different email address. - Maybe not a big deal if admin is approving since they can merge.
 * ensure there is sufficient logging.
 * allow user comment on account creation
 * Remove users from pre-approved list when they are linked?